Minding Your Pees and Poos

 Create a plan for bathroom training your puppy.
 Your success depends on you and your actions not the puppy.

 The simple version goes like this; the puppy has every opportunity to ‘go’ outside and no opportunity to ‘go’ inside.
 You reinforce the behavior you want with a tiny tasty treat and a bit of free time.
 You stay the course.
-The pup’s bathroom habit will start to become reliable after about 3 to 4 months of your continued good work.
+The pup’s bathroom habits will start to become reliable after about 3 to 4 months of your continued good work.
 This is a ballpark figure based on how long it takes for the good habit to form.

-Use This Tip List to Help You Devise and Stick To A Plan
+Tip List to Help You Devise and Stick To A Plan

 1. Make a plan and stick to the plan.

-2. Confinement of some sort is key.
+2. Confinement of some sort is helpful.

 4. Stand relatively still.